kipiberbatov/idec/README.md

 ## Building on Unix-like platforms

+Make sure you have all the dependencies installed.
-Navigate to your preferred location on the command line.
+Via the command line vavigate to your preferred location on your computer.
 Type the following:

 ```
 git clone https://github.com/kipiberbatov/idec